Resources for Youth and Families

 Crisis Clinic of Thurston County

-The Crisis Clinic of Thurston County strives to empower people, especially those in crisis, through telephone intervention, and information and referral, every hour of the year.
+The Crisis Clinic of Thurston County strives to empower people, especially those in crisis, through telephone intervention, information and referral.

 • Crisis Line: (360) 586-2800/1-800-627-2211